 While I have not yet had the opportunity to read Tolstoy’s Anna Karenina, it is one that I have had on my list for quite some time.
 Jenny Lee’s Anna K. is a unique reimagining of the original story and has sparked my interest to to check it out.
 It is definitely a story that has no shortage of intriguing characters and teen angst.

 There are quite a few points of view and a large cast of characters in Anna K. that are well-heeled and living in opulence.
 It is a lifestyle that makes the story entertaining to read, as the characters host lavish parties and shop for items that are fashionable and over-priced.
 However, the flip-side to the story are the inescapable tragedies many of these teens face.
 Themes such as first love, mental health, and the effects of drug use are explored in the book.

-Fans of Crazy Rich Asians and Gossip Girl are sure to enjoy this whirlwind of a love story.
+Anna K. by Jenny Lee is a whirlwind of a love story that is perfect for fans of Crazy Rich Asians and Gossip Girl.
 The original concept and compelling characters make for a thought-provoking read.
 That being said, I would recommend this book to an upper YA audience, as the content can be quite graphic at times.